open-policy-agent/opa-idea-plugin/docs/devel/architecture.md

 # Parser
 The parser is defined by the [Rego.bnf](../../src/main/grammar/Rego.bnf) file written in [Grammar kit ](https://github.com/JetBrains/Grammar-Kit) format.
 It looks like a `bnf` grammar. `Grammar kit` also generates the [PSI](https://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview/psi.html)
 (Program Structure Interface) which is a kind of AST but with more information.
-Lots of ide features are plugged to the PSI.
+Lots of IDE features are plugged into the PSI.
 Once the PSI is generated, some features like commenting code are really straightforward to implement.

 Code can be generated thanks to `generateRegoParser` gradle tasks.